 I don’t think anyone questions that Albus got himself fatally cursed by messing with the Ring, either.
 Although I have to admit that cracking the stone, but not damaging the actual *Ring* by whacking it with a sword, and yet NOT disabling the “Resurrection” function inherent to the stone itself, is harder to believe.
 And for that matter, I don’t think that the stone would have been beyond magical repair, either.
 It’s physically a stone, it was just cracked.
 It wasn’t pulverized and the dust scattered to the winds.

-Except that it manifestly didn’t undo the properties given it by Death.
+Given that it manifestly didn’t undo the properties given it by Death.
 It only evicted the soul fragment.

 But then we only got handed that blither about destroying a Horcrux requires damaging its housing beyond magical repair in DHs.
 And I’m not sure I believe it, either.
 Damage it enough to force the soul bit out, yes.
 But once the soul is gone, why shouldn’t you be able to repair it later?
 I think Rowling just likes destroying things.
-Like her readers’ confidence in her intentions.
+Things like her readers’ confidence in her intentions.

 Rowling seems to have fallen as flat on her face over explaining how you destroy a Horcrux as she did evading the explanation of how to make one.
 Instead, over the course of the series, Rowling seems to have created a whole series of valuable artifacts only for the purpose of messily destroying them.
 Wasteful, I call it.